Angular-Dynamic-Hooks/Documentation/guide/standalone-mode.md

 {% include docs/notice.html content='
   <h4>Fun fact</h4>
   <p>You are seeing standalone mode in action right now!
-Though this documentation consists only of static HTML files, all interactive elements are actually Angular components!
+Though this documentation consists only of plain HTML files, all interactive elements are actually Angular components!
 Like this one:</p>
   <app-example message="This is an Angular component!"></app-example>
 ' %}

 ## Getting started

 To use standalone mode, simply import the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/standalone.ts#L158" target="_blank">`parse`</a> function from the library.
-It is the equivalent of [DynamicHooksService.parse]({{ "documentation/how-to-use#programmatic-usage-with-service" | relative_url }}), just outside of Angular.
+It is the equivalent of [DynamicHooksService.parse]({{ "guide/how-to-use#programmatic-usage-with-service" | relative_url }}), just with the difference that <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/standalone.ts#L158" target="_blank">`parse`</a> is framework-agnostic and can be called from anywhere.

-At its most basic, you really only need to pass the **content** as well as a list of **parsers**.
-The [starter example]({{ "/documentation/how-to-use#starting-out" | relative_url }}) would then look like this in standalone mode:
+At its most basic, you only need to pass the **content** as well as a list of **parsers**.
+The [starter example]({{ "/guide/how-to-use#starting-out" | relative_url }}) would then look like this in standalone mode:

 ```ts
 import { parse } from 'ngx-dynamic-hooks';